olad5/100-days-of-code/log.md

 **Thoughts** Automating scripts are cool.
 I can' wait to create more.
 I'll try to find things that I do repeatedly that might be better of automated.

+### Day 8: 25-07-2021

+**Today's Progress**: Learn about mounting filesystems in linux and made a bash script that automatically mounts my windows partition

+**Thoughts** Still have a lot to learnt but this journey has been exicting so far